 Performance Residencies in China

-Browse honest reviews from artists who attended performance programs in China.
+Browse real reviews from artists who attended performance programs in China.
 Find the right residency for your practice.

 Swatch Art Peace Hotel